-These roasted baby carrots with farro are gorgeous for a Christmas side.
-A hint of spice, cooled down with a beautiful mint lemon yoghurt dressing, this will be your go to side this Christmas!
+These harissa roasted carrots with farro are gorgeous for a holiday or winter side dish.
+A hint of spice cooled down with a beautiful mint lemon yoghurt dressing, this will be your go-to side for entertaining!

 It’s actually kind of exciting!
 And I dig it!